Al-Kafrayn

 Al-Kafrayn (الكفرين) was a Palestinian village in the Haifa Subdistrict.
 It was depopulated during the 1947–48 Civil War in Mandatory Palestine on 12 April 1948 as part of the Battle of Mishmar HaEmek.
 It was located 29.5 km southeast of Haifa.

 History

+Archaeological discoveries spanning from the Iron Age to the post-Islamic period have been unearthed at the site.
+That includes an ancient stone bowl with an inscription in Hebrew, using the Jewish script, was found.
+The inscription bears the placename "Geva", possibly referring to the ancient city of Gaba/Geva, located 5 kilometers away.
+This name was also discovered on two objects at the site of the ancient city.

 The Crusaders referred to al-Kafrayn as Caforana.

 Ottoman era

+During the 19th and first half of the 20th century, al-Kafryan was one of the settlements in the margins of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
+The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
+The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 In 1859, Kefrein was estimated to have a population of 200, who cultivated 30 feddans.